 Over time, even the brightest road markings can fade and reduce in clarity.
 Travelling around towns and cities, no doubt you’ve noticed many faded road linings – perhaps even at the sites, roads and car parks you’re responsible for – which could become a culprit of road accidents and incidents.
 So how dangerous are faded road markings?
 And are they illegal?

 When driving a car, whether that’s on a major road or a small car park, motorists rely on the guidance of markings for direction, traffic flow and to be alerted of hazards or upcoming turns.
 Pedestrians also look to road markings to understand the layout or flow of traffic on a road, and for instruction when crossing a road.
+But why do road markings fade?
+With both traffic and weathering, even high-quality road markings are bound to fade away.

 Therefore if road markings are completely missing or faded to the point of being unclear, especially from a distance, this can seriously impact the safety of motorists and pedestrians.
 Even a single moment of confusion on the roads could cause injury or even fatality, and so markings should be in the best possible condition at all times.